JEPA-DNA: Grounding Genomic Foundation Models through Joint-Embedding Predictive Architectures: Introduction

-Our approach is uniquely versatile: JEPA-DNA can be deployed as a standalone pre-training objective or as a continuous pre-training phase to "ground" existing GFMs, extending both NTP and MLM paradigms and different architectures.
-This "latent grounding" serves as a corrective layer for pre-trained models, anchoring their token-level knowledge to a more stable, semantic world model of genomic function.
-We evaluate JEPA-DNA across a suite of genomic benchmarks, specifically focusing on linear probing and zero-shot protocols to isolate the quality of the learned representations.
-Our empirical results demonstrate that latent grounding consistently elevates performance across functional tasks compared to generative-only baselines.
-Ultimately, JEPA-DNA demonstrates that moving beyond local nucleotide reconstruction is essential for developing foundation models that internalize the high-level regulatory mechanisms governing the genome.
+Our approach is uniquely versatile, serving as a continual pre-training phase to "ground" existing GFMs across disparate architectures and objectives.
+This latent grounding acts as a corrective layer, anchoring a model's token-level knowledge to a semantic world model of genomic function.
+We evaluate JEPA-DNA across 17 genomic benchmark tasks, utilizing linear probing and zero-shot protocols to isolate representational quality~\cite{larey2026gfmbench}.
+Our empirical results demonstrate that latent grounding consistently elevates performance, establishing a new state-of-the-art for GFMs across supervised linear probing tasks.
+Furthermore, we characterize the technical requirements for this paradigm through extensive ablations on the training objectives, predictor architectures, and optimization strategies required to maintain stability.

-In summary, our contributions are as follows: \begin{itemize} \item We introduce a novel application of Joint-Embedding Predictive Architectures to the genomic domain, shifting the pre-training focus from literal token reconstruction to latent feature prediction. \item We empirically demonstrate that by operating in the embedding space, our model captures higher-order functional semantics that standard MLM and NTP objectives may ignore. \item Our proposed method can be used for training models from scratch or as a refinement phase for GFMs and is compatible across architectures, providing a consistent means to learn functional sequence features. \item Through linear probing and zero-shot experiments, we establish that JEPA-DNA learns more linearly-separable and biologically-relevant features than generative baselines that use standard LLM objectives. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We introduce a novel continual training framework for genomic foundation models that shifts the learning objective from literal token reconstruction to latent feature alignment via a Joint-Embedding Predictive Architecture. \item We evaluate JEPA-DNA on 17 diverse genomic benchmark tasks, demonstrating consistent gains in linear probing and zero-shot performance across leading GFM architectures (DNABERT-2~\cite{zhou2023dnabert2}, NTv3~\cite{boshar2025foundational}, and HyenaDNA~\cite{nguyen2023hyenadna}), tokenization methods, and generative objectives (MLM and NTP). \item We establish a new state-of-the-art across supervised linear probing tasks, empirically proving that JEPA-DNA learns more linearly-separable and biologically relevant features than standard generative baselines. \end{itemize}